StanfordVL/iGibson/docs/quickstart.md

-Create a docker image for gibson v2
+Create a docker image for Interactive Gibson
 =======================================